TandoorRecipes/recipes/docs/contribute.md

 dev server, run python tests, etc. by either using the VSCode tasks below, or manually running commands described in the individual technology sections below.

-#### VSCode Tasks
+### VSCode Tasks
-If you use dev containers with VSCode, there are a number of tasks that are available.
+If you use VSCode, there are a number of tasks that are available.
 Here are a few of the key ones:

 * `Setup Dev Server` - Runs all the prerequisite steps so that the dev server can be run inside VSCode.
 * `Setup Tests` - Runs all prerequisites so tests can be run inside VSCode.